Banh Canh Cua (Vietnamese Crab & Shrimp Tapioca Noodle Soup)

 Part of the reason I started this blog was to learn how to make Vietnamese dishes I couldn’t get normally.
-Two that come to mind when I think about that are this dish banh canh cua and hu tieu.
-Even in large Vietnamese American communities, these dishes are not found at every restaurant because they’re just not popular dishes.
-For banh canh cua in particular, part of the reason is that it’s definitely an acquired taste because it has a thick soup with large chewy noodles.
-The texture itself can be off putting to a lot of people.
-I personally didn’t really like it that much growing up for that reason.
-But as I got older, it definitely grew on me.
-Now, I just wish I could find it in more places which is why I decided to write a recipe for it.
+Two that fall into this category are this dish banh canh cua and hu tieu.
+Even in large Vietnamese communities, these dishes are not found at every restaurant because they’re just not that popular.
+For banh canh cua in particular, part of the reason is that it’s definitely an acquired taste.
+It’s made with a thick soup and large chewy noodles.
+The noodle texture can be off putting to a lot of people.
+I personally didn’t like it that much growing up, but it definitely grew on me as I got older.
+Now, I wish I could find it more places!

 Broth